ioccc-src/winner/2025/challenge.md

 The pointer to the integer `e` is uninitialized in the expressions that form both arguments to the `calloc(3)` library call.

-In some some environments, the clang compiler might compile that C code as:
+In some environments, the clang compiler might compile that C code as:

 ``` <!---c-->
     int *e; e=(int*)calloc(2, 1);

 ```

-In some some environments, the gcc compiler might compile that C code as:
+In some environments, the gcc compiler might compile that C code as:

 ``` <!---c-->
-    int *e; e=(int*)calloc(262144, 1);
+    int *e; e=(int*)calloc(262144, 2);

 ```